5thComrade/Notes/JavaScriptDesignPatterns.md

 These are my personal notes from a book I read about JavaScript Design Patterns.

-## Chapter 1.
-Introduction to Design Patterns
+## Introduction to Design Patterns

 "Good code is like a love letter to the next developer who will maintain it!"